 Find out more about the walk by clicking on the information icon at the top of the page.

 Go with hedge right and at hedge corner continue same line across field to take mid fence bridge.
 Go diagonally 1/2 right to take stile some 50 paces in from field corner.
-Go ahead across field to go through large metal gate to vehicle track.
-Go ahead on track to pass cemetery and stay on the track, passing Stockton Parish Church, to reach the road with Barley Mow pub opposite.
-Facing the Barley Mow continue left up School Street passing the school on left to reach post box.
+Go ahead across field towards mobile phone mast to go through large metal gate to vehicle track.
+Go ahead on track to pass cemetery and stay on the track, passing Stockton Parish Church, to reach the road.
+Continue left up School Street passing the school on left to reach post box.
 Here we leave The Millennium Way.
 Go past the post box and turn right into High Street passing The Crown Inn.
 Stay ahead then bear right at the junction, passing an old hand water pump on the corner to the end of High Street to meet the main road.

-Cross road into Elm Row and at the end where the road swings right into George Street stay straight ahead along surfaced track for approx 100 yards then stay ahead where track narrows through gap into large pasture.
+Cross road into Elm Row and at the end where the road swings right into George Street stay straight ahead along surfaced track for approx 100 yards then stay ahead where track narrows through gap into large overgrown pasture.
 Go ahead with hedge left and where the path diverges bear left and go through gap ahead, then continue right with hedge right.
-After a few paces you will reach a surfaced track by field corner.
-Here, leave the track and go right along narrow footpath with metal railings on right.
-At the end of the metal railings go through metal gate and continue past buildings to reach road by "Countrywide Stores" an old corn mill.
+After a few paces leave the track and turn right to stay along narrow footpath with metal railings on right.
+At the far end of the metal railings go through metal gate and continue past buildings to reach road by "Countrywide Stores."
 Go left past the store then turn left on main road signposted Rugby.
 Stay gently uphill to cross first bridge then past The Paddocks on right and ahead to cross second bridge over canal.
 Immediately after crossing the bridge go right to join towpath then continue left along towpath with canal right.

 Here you have joined the Grand Union Canal.
 Proceeding along the towpath we pass Ventnor Farm Marina and from the bridge here you have lovely views to the north towards Rugby and Draycote Water.
 Leaving the sprawling Ventnor Farm Marina we come to the Calcutt flight of locks where the canal turns due south.
 On the right is Calcutt Marina where there is usually plenty of activity with many narrow boats coming and going.
 Continue on past the lock keeping canal right.
 After a short while you will have good views to your right of Napton Reservoir which is home to many species of bird life.
 Leaving the reservoir we eventually arrive at Napton Junction where The Grand Union Canal meets the Oxford Canal.